 Baked pita chips are always a winner and they’re what you see spanning large sections of the photos.
 They’re fluffy and puffy and add nice height to the board.

-The juicy tomatoes shown below are great with cheese.
+The juicy tomatoes shown above are great with cheese.

 All The Rest